 In his new book, The Strategy Activation Playbook, XPLANE CEO Aric Wood shares top techniques, worksheets, and best practices for leaders eager to accelerate change and take their strategy all the way to the finish line.

 This post is an excerpt from “Essential Tools for Your Strategy Activation Journey: An Introduction to the Strategy Activation Playbook,“ the second of a two-part webinar series.
-You can view the complete webinar here and learn more about the playbook here.
+You can view the on-demand webinar here and learn more about The Strategy Activation Playbook here.

 To view or read about Part 1 of this series, “A Human-Centered Approach to Bring Your Strategy to Life: An Introduction to the Strategy Activation Playbook,” download the webinar recording or read our blog post “How to Engage People and Bring Your Strategy to Life.”